RedisGraph/RedisGraph/deps/RediSearch/docs/Commands.md

 * **LOAD {nargs} {property} …**: Load document fields from the document HASH objects.
 This should be avoided as a general rule of thumb.
-Fields needed for aggregations should be stored as **SORTABLE**, where they are available to the aggregation pipeline with very load latency.
+Fields needed for aggregations should be stored as **SORTABLE**, where they are available to the aggregation pipeline with very low latency.
 LOAD hurts the performance of aggregate queries considerably, since every processed record needs to execute the equivalent of HMGET against a Redis key, which when executed over millions of keys, amounts to very high processing times.